fivenet-app/fivenet/docs/design/qualifications.md

 ### What elements are needed?

 * Qualification: Holds all basic infos about the qualification.
-* Qualification Access: Holds the access levels to the qualification.
+    * Access: Holds the access levels to the qualification.
-* Qualification Requirements: Requirements to be able to take the qualification.
+    * Requirements: Requirements to be able to take the qualification.
-* Qualification Requests: List of user requests to take the test for the qualification.
+* Requests: List of user requests to take the test for the qualification.
-* Qualifcation Tests: Test progress of (started) tests from users.
+* Tests: Test progress of (started) tests from users.
+    * Config of the Test: E.g., how many questions need to be right to pass, how much time do they have, etc.
+    * Test Questions: Questions for the qualification tests.
-* Qualifcation User Test Answers: Answered questions "waiting for approval" by a "trainer".
+    * User Test Answers: Answered questions "waiting for approval" by a "trainer".
-* Qualification Test Questions: Questions for the qualification tests.

 ## Qualification Access Levels

 * Blocked.
 * View.
+* Request.
-* Student.
+* Take.
-* Teacher.
+* Grade.
 * Edit.